lensapp/lens/docs/helm/README.md

 ![Helm Charts](images/helm-charts.png)

-## Managing Helm Reporistories
+## Managing Helm Repositories

 Used Helm repositories are possible to configure in the [Preferences](/getting-started/preferences).
 Lens app will fetch available Helm repositories from the [Artifact HUB](https://artifacthub.io/) and automatically add `bitnami` repository by default if no other repositories are already configured.
 If any other repositories are needed to add, those can be added manually via command line. **Note!** Configured Helm repositories are added globally to user's computer, so other processes can see those as well.

 ## Installing a Helm Chart

-Lens will list all charts from configured Helm repositries on Apps section.
+Lens will list all charts from configured Helm repositories on Apps section.
 To install a chart, you need to select a chart and click "Install" button.
 Lens will open the chart in the editor where you can select a chart version, target namespace and give optionally a name for the release and configure values for the release.
 Finally, by clicking "Install" button Lens will deploy the chart into the cluster.

 ## Updating a Helm Release